 The days when smoking cigarettes in the workplace was as accepted as drinking coffee are long gone.
 Concerns about the impact of secondhand smoke and the health of nonsmokers have prompted most states to enact laws that severely restrict smoking in the workplace.
-More recently, a few states and cities have begun to outlaw e-cigarettes and vaping in the workplace as well.
+Many states and cities have outlawed e-cigarettes and vaping in the workplace as well.

 Where designated smoking areas are allowed, employers must often provide ventilation to limit indoor air pollution.
 In some states, employers must also provide reasonable accommodations to nonsmokers for their health.
 Some states have exceptions to these laws for very small employers, such as those with two or three employees.